SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 **Observed Header Categories**

-Only narrative clinical headers (e.g., SOAP-style sections) are relevant for downstream section detection.
+Only narrative clinical headers (e.g., SOAP-style sections) are relevant for downstream section extraction.
 Subsections, physiological monitoring fields, laboratory variables, and administrative metadata are captured by the regex but will be ignored in the canonical mapping.

 **A. Narrative clinical sections**